Sources: Group Of Women Embroiled In Sacramento Catholic School OnlyFans Scandal

 READ ALSO: Who Is ‘Hot Mom’ Crystal Jackson, AKA Mrs. Poindexter?

-His two kids were allowed to stay enrolled at Sacred Heart, but sources told CBS13 he pulled his kids from the school shortly after his resignation.READ MORE: Gray Wolf Travels From Oregon To Central California, Further Than Any Collared Wolf Before

-CBS13 is also learning at least one other Sacramento mom with kids at both Jesuit High School and Sacred Heart Parish also posted sexual content online on Only Fans.
-We were told this mother’s children were still enrolled in school.
+CBS13 has learned that at least one other Sacramento mom with kids at both Jesuit High School and Sacred Heart Parish also posted sexual content online on Only Fans.
+We were told her children were still enrolled at the schools.

 The growing scandal has parents writing to us asking to remain anonymous.
 One mother wrote: